 SEO: a Game of Musical Chairs

 Those companies who are able to pony up for increasingly expensive SEO consultancy fees to maintain first page results may survive without PPC, or more likely, will come to rely on both SEO and PPC.
-Those with poorly designed websites will ultimately be forced out of their own search space, and the vast majority of companies participating in search marketing will come to rely primarily on PPC and paid placement for their primary sources of relevant search traffic.
+Those with poorly designed websites will ultimately be forced out of their own search space.
+Therefore, the vast majority of companies participating in search marketing will come to rely primarily on PPC and paid placement for their primary sources of relevant search traffic.